aflaxman/dp_2020_census/plugged_text.md

-Note that the noise added to each histogram count comes from the same distribution; the noise does not scale with the magnitude of count, e.g. adding one hundred people to the count of 18 year-old non-Hispanic White Men is just as likely as adding one hundred people to the count of 78 year-old Hispanic Native Men, even though the population of the latter is smaller.
-[This example doesn't exist in the 1940s because we have fewer variables.
-I am not sure if I should restrict to their variables for the examples.
-I think it makes sense for the examples to be more like the 2020 census.]
+Note that the noise added to each histogram count comes from the same distribution; the noise does not scale with the magnitude of count, e.g. adding one hundred people to the count of age 18 and older non-Hispanic Whites is just as likely as adding one hundred people to the count of age under 18 Hispanic Native Americans, even though the population of the latter is smaller.

-Although the E2E test used independent geometric noise for each detailed query and DP query at each level, the version of TopDown for the 2020 Census DAS will likely use the High Dimensional Matrix Mechanism [ref], which may reduce the variance of the noise.
+Although the E2E test used independent geometric noise for each detailed query and DP query at each level, the version of TopDown for the 2020 Census DAS will likely use the High Dimensional Matrix Mechanism [@chen2015differentially], which may reduce the variance of the noise.

 ### Step Two: Optimize